 On the other hand, 4-season tents are designed to withstand strong winds and heavy snow loads, making them suitable for any season.
 Some roof-top tents have winter insulating kits available, which can help make them even warmer inside.

 Mattress Thickness and Construction

 Now that I’ve reached midlife, mattress thickness is one of the most important factors in considering a roof-top tent, because the comfort factor is where they really excel.
+I suffer from insomnia even in ideal conditions, so I use several tricks to help me sleep better.
+Sleeping on a good mattress is one of them.
 Roof-top tent mattresses are typically one to three inches in thickness, though there are thicker ones available.

 Basic roof-top tent mattresses may be covered in cordura like material, while the nicer ones may be quilted in a softer material.
 They are typically made of single or dual density foam.
 The dual density mattresses have a firmer foam on the bottom and a softer foam on top, and tend to be more comfortable.

 Well-placed windows can go a long way to making a tent comfortable and letting you take in the nature you’ve come to visit.
 Some tents have more windows than others, and if you like an airy feel, you might prefer a tent with more windows.

 All the tents I’ve owned have had skylight windows that let you look at the stars at night or even stand up through the open window to look around.
 I’m a fan.

 The most significant accessories for roof-top tents are annexes, small tent rooms that attach to your roof-top tent to extend the protective living space.
 If you are planning to camp in inclement weather or post up for a while at one location, an annex can add an additional level of comfort and convenience.